 Zion National Park is the third most popular National Park in the United States.
-It’s centrally located near the city of Springdale in southern Utah, near the Arizona and Nevada borders.
+It’s centrally located near Springdale in southern Utah, near the Arizona and Nevada borders.

 The number of things to do and see within its vast wilderness can be dizzying.
 To help you plan a trip to one of the country’s most beloved national parks, here’s everything you wanted to know about visiting Zion National Park.

-- 10 Things to Know Before Going to Zion National Park
+- Travel Tips & Things to Know Before Going to Zion National Park

 - 1. How to Get to Zion National Park